New Website Coming Soon!

 The Global Labour Research Centre (GLRC), based in the Faculty of Liberal Arts & Professional Studies, engages in the study of work, employment and labour in the context of a constantly changing global economy.
-The Centre’s work is organized around four major themes:
+The Centre’s work is organized around five major themes:

 The GLRC acts as hub for pan-university research collaboration on global labour, and promotes research that engages with a wide range of labour and community partners.